 The symptoms of peripheral neuropathy vary based on the type that you have and what part of the body is affected.
 Symptoms can range from tingling or numbness in a certain body part to more serious effects such as burning pain or paralysis.

-The symptoms of peripheral neuropathy may resemble other conditions or medical problems.
-Always consult your health care provider for a diagnosis.
+The symptoms of peripheral neuropathy may look like other conditions or medical problems.
+Always see your healthcare provider for a diagnosis.

 How is peripheral neuropathy diagnosed?

-The symptoms and body parts affected by peripheral neuropathy are so varied that it may be difficult to make a diagnosis.
-If your health care provider suspects nerve damage, he or she will take an extensive medical history and do a number of neurological tests to determine the location and extent of your nerve damage.
+The symptoms and body parts affected by peripheral neuropathy are so varied that it may be hard to make a diagnosis.
+If your healthcare provider suspects nerve damage, he or she will take an extensive medical history and do a number of neurological tests to determine the location and extent of your nerve damage.
 These may include:

-Depending on what basic tests reveal, your health care provider may want to perform more in-depth scanning and other tests to get a better look at your nerve damage.
+Depending on what basic tests reveal, your healthcare provider may want to do more in-depth scanning and other tests to get a better look at your nerve damage.
 Tests may include:

 How is peripheral neuropathy treated?

 In some cases, over-the-counter pain relievers can help.
-Other times, prescription drugs are needed.
-Some of these drugs include mexiletine, a medication developed to correct irregular heart rhythms; antiseizure drugs, such as gabapentin, phenytoin, and carbamazepine; and some classes of antidepressants, including tricyclics such as amitriptyline.
+Other times, prescription medicines are needed.
+Some of these medicines include mexiletine, a medicine developed to correct irregular heart rhythms; antiseizure drugs, such as gabapentin, phenytoin, and carbamazepine; and some classes of antidepressants, including tricyclics such as amitriptyline.

 Lidocaine injections and patches may help with pain in other instances.
-And in extreme situations, surgery can be used to destroy nerves or repair injuries that are causing neuropathic pain and symptoms.
+And in extreme cases, surgery can be used to destroy nerves or repair injuries that are causing neuropathic pain and symptoms.